rigljs/rigl/README.md

 router.on('/', event => console.log(event))
 ```

 If we restart the browser now, we will not see anything in the console.
 Only by clicking on the corresponding link in the *R-MENU* component, the information from the *Event* object will be displayed in the console.
-For the router to start working immediately, it needs to pass an object with the **start** property equal to True, in the second argument of the **$router()** method, for example:
+For the *Router* to start working immediately, it needs to pass an object with the **start** property equal to True, in the second argument of the **$router()** method, for example:

 ```js
 // define a new Router and start it right away